The Revelation of Jesus Christ:

 humanity is in the process of creating the Church (33:25)

 In the video for this lesson, Turning to God’s Word author Matthew Phelps continues looking at the letters to the seven Christian communities, which are found in the second and third chapters in the book of Revelation.
 A key point in connection with these letters is that God (Jesus) is speaking to humanity.
-Because men and women have free will, it’s possible for us to refuse to respond and not do what God is asking.
+Because men and women have free will, it’s possible for us to refuse to respond and not to do what God is asking.
 This wasn’t the case with the Creation of the world.
 The author of the book of Revelation is describing Creation of the Church, which represents a completion of God’s plan but is dependent upon human participation.
 Jesus’ mission extended beyond the salvation of individual persons to the establishment of his Church.
 The Church, in turn, is intended to bring about radical change, but this can only happen through the cooperation of men and women who will to do what God wills.

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Revelation of Jesus Christ: The Faithful Witness.
-You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 4, “He Who Has an Ear, Let Him Hear,on pages 24–29 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 4, “He Who Has an Ear, Let Him Hear,” on pages 24–29 in the study book.

 thinking before speaking

-The introduction to Lesson 4 of The Revelation of Jesus Christ: The Faithful Witness mentions the opening words of The Rule of St. Benedict: “Listen carefully, my son, to the master’s instructions, and attend to them with the ear of your heart.”
+The introduction to Lesson 4 in The Revelation of Jesus Christ: The Faithful Witness mentions the opening words of The Rule of St. Benedict: “Listen carefully, my son, to the master’s instructions, and attend to them with the ear of your heart.”
 Author Judith Valente has pointed out that the first word in The Rule of St. Benedict is not “pray” or “worship” or even “love” but “listen.”
 Benedictine monks are urged to listen with “the ear of the heart.”
 Valente suggests that the following formula used by members of monastic communities for 1,500 years might go a long way toward helping humanity solve many of the world’s current political problems: “Before you open your mouth to speak, ask yourself if what you are about to say is true.
 Is it kind?
 Is it necessary?”
 Valente, a journalist and poet, is author of a number of books about Catholic spirituality, including Atchison Blue: A Search for Silence, a Spiritual Home, and a Living Faith.

 WHAT DO YOU THINK that Jesus is asking of the churches?